-In the eight years since we launched the K–12 Digital Citizenship Curriculum, we've seen educator needs and concerns grow with the evolving digital landscape.
-We're pleased to announce a significant update to our curriculum informed by new research with Harvard's Project Zero to make sure educators have the best resources to prepare today's students for success.
+In the nine years since we launched the K–12 Digital Citizenship Curriculum, we've seen educator needs and concerns grow with the evolving digital landscape.
+We're pleased to announce a significant update to our curriculum informed by new research from Harvard's Project Zero to make sure educators have the best resources to prepare today's students for success.
 Whether you're new to our curriculum or have been using it for years, we think you'll be excited to learn more.

 What's New in the Updated Curriculum?

 Revised and expanded topics

 Our curriculum still covers cyberbullying, privacy, digital footprints, and more.
 But we're refining the topics and adding new ones to address the changing media landscape.
 The updated curriculum addresses these six topics: Media Balance & Well-Being; Privacy & Security; Digital Footprint & Identity; Relationships & Communication; Cyberbullying, Digital Drama & Hate Speech; and News & Media Literacy.

 The new Scope & Sequence offers one lesson on each of the six topics for each grade level.
 So for example, for grade 3, you'll find six lessons, one for each of the curriculum topics.
 With this new curriculum structure, we can offer more targeted, age-appropriate lessons as well as a more in-depth skills progression for each topic for grades K–12.